 The special presence of Lucas Pinheiro Braaten

-(Below is a post on his Instagram.)
+(The following is a post from his Instagram)

 Starting this season, Moncler will essentially be supporting the Brazilian team, with Braaten as the sole member, but the fact that a fashion giant has entered the alpine skiing market is newsworthy in itself, and this new brand's entry into the alpine skiing market would not have been possible without Braaten